 Concurrent sessions will be held Wednesday (all day) and Friday (morning) at the University of North Carolina’s Coastal Studies Institute in Skyco, a LEED certified building overlooking the marshes of Croatan Sound!
 The committee is looking for innovative discussions and posters.

 We are planning a green RIW so bring your own coffee mug, water bottle, straw and utensils—also bring any totebags from other workshops that you would like to swap!
 Plan to carpool to and from your hotel or B&B—let us know if you are bringing a van that we can use for field trips or shuttles.

 Rooms have been reserved in and around Manteo—from dorms to B&Bs to traditional hotels.
-Stay tuned for the list!
+Download the registration packet for more information.

 Each state is encouraged to produce a basket of goodies for the live auction being held on Wednesday night at a local restaurant called the Avenue Grille in downtown Manteo.

 Want to help, got questions, need to share in the excitement?
 Contact Rhana Paris at 252-475-2344 or email@example.com.

 If you have someone you would like to nominate for an award, click here for descriptions of the awards and requirements for submitting your nomination (PDF).
 Please read this information closely.
 Deadline extended!
 The deadline for submissions is now January 15, 2018 at 11:59 PM.
 Send award nominations to firstname.lastname@example.org.
 If you do not receive a response within 48 hours, call Jessica at 803-873-8648.